MONEY

 To decide, let's look at Jeremy Bentham's theory of the "Diminishing Marginal Utility of Wealth" in his "Pannamonial Fragments", Works, III, p.228:

-So far as depends on wealth, -- of two persons having unequal fortunes, he who has most wealth must by a legislator be regarded as having most happiness.
+far as depends on wealth, -- of two persons having unequal fortunes, he

+produce less than the first, the third than the second, and so on.
 That is, money is also subjected to the dictates of the irrefutable Law of Diminishing Marginal Utility.
 Therefore beyond the point of satisfying the basic physiological and safety needs, acquiring more wealth may bestow lesser and lesser satisfaction with each quantum of wealth acquired.
 That's also because the satisfaction of the higher level needs of belonging-love, self-esteem and self-actualization cannot be bought.

 "Contentment is natural wealth, luxury is artificial poverty" - Socrates